Frugal Living: 5 myths that need to be debunked.

-If “cheap” is the only word that comes to mind, then you might have created a stereotype alreadycreated a stereotype already.
+If “cheap” is the only word that comes to mind, then you might have created a stereotype already.

 Although frugal can sometimes be interchanged with cheap, it is not always the case.

 Being frugal involves more than being cheap.
-In fact, the dictionary defines frugal as “avoiding unnecessary expenditure either of money or of anything else which is to be used or consumed; avoiding waste.”
+The dictionary defines frugal as “avoiding unnecessary expenditure either of money or of anything else which is to be used or consumed; avoiding waste.”

 In this article, I am going to debunk 5 of the most common myths there are about frugal living